the-workgroup/wikijs/actions/palship.md

 ## ّIntroduction

-> Gazans are not mere numbers to outsiders, and outsiders are not mere "money transfers"/"GoFundMe campaigns" to Gazans, we are in this together, this is **palship**, which is the kind of solidarity the world needs for this war to end
+> Gazans are not mere numbers to outsiders, and outsiders are not mere "money transfers" or "GoFundMe campaigns" to Gazans.
+We are in this together, and this is **palship** - a kind of solidarity that the world needs to end this war.

-**The goal of palship** is to move outsiders (you, reading this post) from being a spectator of the Gaza death camp, to being a witness.

-**The goal of palship** is to cultivate a *first-hand understanding,* of how wars (like this one) are _sustained_ and _financed_, for you to recognise the signs and become a beacon of peace in the world, when this war is over.
+The goal of palship is to move outsiders (you, reading this post) from being a spectator of the Gaza death camp, to being a witness.
+We aim to cultivate a first-hand understanding of how wars (like this one) are sustained and financed, so that you can recognize the signs and become a beacon of peace in the world, when this war is over.

-**Hence, the ultimate goal** is to convert you, the pal, from being a social media actor to becoming an actual advocate of peace and harmony...

-> Remember that many of your most favourite children books, were actually written by World War II soldiers who have seen so much death and destruction and needed to heal themselves, upon returning to their families and to their civil lives, and here we are, in 2024, able to witness a genocide from afar, and by doing so, we can all be in the same place as those soldiers.
-Having seen children blown into bits on camera, hanging from a steel rod, eaten by dogs, head wide open, and bodies flattended...
-This pain we all carry from these images, will only make us realise that we do not want it for anyone, we want all the children to live.
-This realisation (and the immense healing behind it) will make us enders rather than reciprocators of violence, aggression, and murder.
+> Many of your favorite children's books were written by World War II soldiers who had witnessed so much death and destruction.
+Upon returning to their families and civil lives, they wrote to heal themselves.
+Now, in 2024, we are able to witness a genocide from afar.
+Having seen children blown into bits on camera, hanging (as a dead corpse) from a steel rod, eaten by dogs, with heads wide open, and bodies flattened, we are in the same place as those WW II soldiers, carrying the pain and healing from the images we see, and realizing that we do not want such violence for anyone's children.

 ## Still reading?